CodeForPittsburgh/unlandmarks/code/readme.md

 Was processing addresses and once again data entry bytes ;-( thinking of using lat/lng as the primary key, but that is dependant on the geo-coding source, as decimal accuracy is source unique.

+I am working on adding a table that stores all URL's but will type them as photo, information, history, ...